OGProgrammer/xdebug-example/README.md

 * A loop example with watchers & conditional breakpoints
 * A vagrant example
 * A docker example
-* A remote example
+* How you might setup a remote (AWS/Cloud to localhost) debug scenario.

-# Installing Xdebug
+## Installing Xdebug

 You can checkout the [Offical Docs](https://xdebug.org/docs/install) for install xdebug.
 I've also included a script to install on OSX.
 PRs welcome for other systems.